Today the word “sustainability” is widely used to describe processes, resources, and activities.

 Sustainable Design

-By combining these two concepts, we get a great idea of sustainable design, a type of design that considers its impact and impact on the environment without just looking at the consumer as a buyer and a profitable business.
+By combining these two concepts, we get a great idea of sustainable design, which considers its impact on the environment without looking at the consumer as a buyer and a profitable business.

-The user is one, if not an essential factor to consider when creating a product, but we must do better and do a lot more, as well as many other factors like managing stock with the help of WooCommerce show stock quantity.
+The user is one if not an essential factor to consider when creating a product, but we must do better and do a lot more, as well as many other factors like managing stock with the help of WooCommerce to show stock quantity.

 Sustainability and User Experience

-As designers, the projects we work on providing an opportunity to combine pressing global issues with specific provisions and product or service instances.
+As designers, our projects provide an opportunity to combine pressing global issues with specific provisions and product or service instances.

 For example, although we care a lot about the ‘unpacking experience,’ green design must also consider the ‘re-use experience’ of dismantling a product at the end of its life.